 The Numbers Raba, a Midrash, or commentary, by ancient Jewish scholars on the book of Numbers, claims the men of Issachar advised the other tribes to bring the carts and oxen upon which to carry their sacrifices.

 Numbers 10 depicts the 12 tribes of Israel as they pack up camp and leave Sinai.
-Verse fifteen mentions Nethanel and the army of Issachar breaking camp.
+Verse fifteen mentions Nethanel and the tribe's army breaking camp.

 The standard of Judah was the first division to break camp.
 Issachar is listed second, behind Judah and before Zebulun.
 It would seem reasonable this was the order in which the standard of Judah set out.